 It’s not necessary for you to add a whitelist, but this will add an extra level of protection if your key is leaked, and you want to ensure that data is only coming from servers you control.
 The whitelist accepts comma-separated IP addresses in the standard format (XXX.XXX.XXX.XXX).

-Unless you’re specifically using the Access Key to share a Grafana dashboard, the option you want to pick is ‘Graphite’.
+Unless you’re specifically using the Access Key to share a primary dashboard, the option you want to pick is ‘Graphite’.
 This gives external applications access to Graphite’s data.